knobs-dials/wetsuite-dev/examples/README.md

 ## Examples

-These are some python notebooks that demonstrate how to get started with specific parts of wetsuite.
+These are some python notebooks that demonstrate how to get started with specific wetsuite functionality or datasets.